Artificial discovery of lattice models for wave transport: Results

 \subsection{Designing an isolator.}

 Another important task in signal processing is isolation, i.e., a signal is perfectly transmitted in one direction, while the other direction is blocked.
-This type of device is useful for suppressing unwanted noise that leaks back to the signal source.
+This type of device helps suppress unwanted noise that leaks back to the signal source.

 To design novel isolator schemes, we express this task in terms of the idealized gain properties.
 For perfect transmission, both the gain rate and scaling prefactor have to be \num{1}.
 Furthermore, we want many of their derivatives to be zero, especially those of the gain rate.
 To ensure small ripples, we enforce that $\abs{\lambda_{M+1}}$ keeps a minimum distance from $\abs{\lambda_{M}}$.
 This automatically ensures reverse isolation, as it enforces $\abs{\lambda_{M+1}}>1$, leading to a reverse gain rate smaller than \num{1}.
 Lastly, we demand that the discovered lattices are dynamically stable.